AugustG98/NWT-bot/README.md

 BOT NOT FINISHED

-A discord bot for getting Bible verses from the The New World Translation (https://wol.jw.org/en/wol/binav/r1/lp-e)
+A discord bot for getting Bible verses from the New World Translation (https://wol.jw.org/en/wol/binav/r1/lp-e)

 ## GUIDE